 Moses Newsom (b.
 1735) died in November 1805.
 His September 1805 will left a parcel of land on the Little Swamp in Northampton County near the Roanoke River to his wife Winnifred Newsom.
 He left one dollar to George Artist and his heirs and one dollar to the heirs of his daughter Tabitha Cumbo (Jinny Cumbo, Henry Cumbo, and John Cumbo).
 Moses left his cooping tools to his son Henry Newsom and forty shillings Virginia money to his son James Newsom.
 He left the remainder of his estate to be divided equally between each of his children (except those mentioned) by his son Nathaniel Newsom (his executor).

 In November 1805, promptly after Moses Newsom’s will proved, Winnifred Newsom filed a petition with the court stating that her late husband did not provide for her in his will.
 She added that Moses “in order to defeat your petitioner of her just right of dower fraudulently, covenously, and surreptitiously granted and conveyed all his real estate to his infant sons James and Henry.”
 The land that Winnifred wanted apportioned for her dower was described as 600 acres in Northampton County on Kirby Creek, Angelica Branch, meted and bounded by the land of Exum Hollimon and Nathaniel Newsom.
-Nathan Newsom, an adult brother of James and Henry Newsom, was appointed guardian of the two minors pro hac vice (for or on this occasion only) so that the case could be settled.
+Nathan Newsom, an adult brother of James and Henry Newsom, was appointed guardian of the two minors pro hac vice (for this occasion only) so that the case could be settled.

 Winnifred’s accusation is supported by several Northampton County records: